When the sun bleeds into my bedroom

 And when the open warmth made us dizzy,

 she put vanilla extract in a mug and closed

 the oven.
 A house that smelled of fresh baking,

 three bundles of blankets, and a lit up

 oven window too stickied to see in.

-Chrissy Martin is a PhD student at Oklahoma State University and a recent graduate from the Poetry MFA program at Columbia College Chicago.
-She also holds a BA in English from The University of Akron.
-She is the Poetry Editor for Arcturus and an Editorial Assistant for Cimarron Review.
-Her work has appeared in Amazon's Day One, Voicemail Poems, MISTRESS, (b)OINK, and Lit.Cat.
+Chrissy Martin is a PhD student at Oklahoma State University and has an MFA in Poetry from Columbia College Chicago.
+She is the Poetry Editor for Arcturus and an editorial assistant for Cimarron Review.
+Her work has appeared or is forthcoming in The Comstock Review, The Southern Review, Atticus Review, and Breakwater Review.
 Find her at chrissymartinpoetry.com.
 (2019)